jayanthkoushik/paje/README.md

 8. Once the workflow is complete (indicated by a check mark), the master branch should have two file, `index.html`, and `404.html`.
 The site has been built, and is ready to be deployed!

 9. On the repository's GitHub page, go to the _Pages_ section under _Settings_.
-Here, set the source branch to `source`, and save.
+Here, set the source branch to `master`, and save.

 10. Your website should now be online!